Mekacher-Anis/Nginx-Docker-Setup-Script/README.md

 5. copies the "docker-compose.yml" file to the "nginx-data" directory for use later.

 # Todo
+- [x] make it easier to add new server quickly
 - [ ] add the functionality to signal nginx to reload the data.
 - [ ] add the functionality to start certbot and automatically request a let's encrypt certificate.
 - [ ] add script (perhaps saved in /usr/bin) to easily add virual server or proxy servers.